 Missouri Magazine: What choices have you made to invest in yourself and your own success?

-John Thompson: I have decided to roof, fly airplanes and live a life of sobriety.
+John Thompson: I have decided to roof, fly airplanes.
 These things have taken me to amazing places.
 I have seen the world through these avenues and am shocked at the blessings they bring.
 It is truly amazing.

 Missouri Magazine: What is ahead for Thompson Roofing & Reconstruction?